 The use of dill can be traced to the biblical period when it was used as a garnish.
-Since the mid 17th century, dill was used alongside cucumber in making food look amazing and smell aromatic.
+Since the mid-17th century, dill was used alongside cucumber in making food look amazing and smell aromatic.

 To date, dill is still used to strengthen the flavor of different recipes and for its fragrance.
 Usually, dill is used for baking meat and preparing salad dishes.
 It blends perfectly with cucumber, tomatoes, onions, and potatoes.

 Although dill has a unique flavor profile, you can still substitute it at home.
 Its flavor can be replicated with other herbs found in your garden.

 What Is Dill?

-Dill plant or Anethum graveolens is known as a weed herb, related to celery.
+The Dill plant or Anethum graveolens is known as a weed herb, related to celery.
 Its feathery leaves are used as a spice and seasoning because of their strong flavor.

 The season of dill is spring and early summer.
 However, it is often grown in greenhouses, therefore available year-round.

-When it comes to flavor, dill has a bit of anise-like licorice taste.
+When it comes to flavor, dill has a bit of an anise-like licorice taste.
 If you have a dill plant at home, it is recommended not to take leaves during summer, as the heat creates bolting changes to the plant.
 This means the leaves will turn out less aromatic and more bitter to the taste.